teamplify/teamplify-runner/README.md

 $ teamplify start
 ```

-On the first run, the application may take a while to start.
-It has to download
+On the first run, the application has to download and configure many Docker
-and configure many Docker images.
+images.
+For this reason, the first run might take a while to start.

 After the command completes, open Teamplify in your browser using the `host` and
 the `port` that you provided in the `[web]` section of the configuration.
 After
-starting the service, it may take a minute or two before it finally comes
+starting the service, it might take a minute or two before it finally comes
 online.

 If you have problems starting Teamplify, please see the